 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Romania World Heritage: The 8 UNESCO World Heritage Sites In Romania
+8 UNESCO World Heritage Sites In Romania You Can’t Miss

-If the Balkans are the crossroads between Europe and the Middle East, Romania is a crossroad within a crossroad.
+If the Balkans are the crossroads between Europe and the Middle East, Romania is a crossroads within a crossroads.
 This is where Southern, Central, and Eastern Europe meet.
-A nation bordered by the Black Sea, Ukraine, Serbia, Moldova and Hungary and crossed by the towering Carpathian Mountains, Romania is an exceptionally diverse country.
+A nation bordered by the Black Sea, Ukraine, Serbia, Moldova, and Hungary and crossed by the towering Carpathian Mountains, Romania is an exceptionally diverse country.

-This diversity is showcased beautifully in the eight UNESCO World Heritage Sites in Romania.
+This diversity is showcased beautifully in the eight UNESCO World Heritage Sites.